Cassadee Pope: The Voice (2012)

 In January 2013, Pope signed with country music label Republic Nashville; the lead single of her solo album, "Wasting All These Tears", was released on May 31, 2013.
 It debuted at number 37 on the Billboard Hot 100 and number 7 on the Billboard Hot Country Songs chart.
 It sold 125,000 copies in first week of release.
 The album, Frame by Frame, was released in October 2013.
 Pope spent most of 2014 touring with country artists Tim McGraw and Dierks Bentley.
-She also was featured on the Nashville Outlaws: A Tribute to Mötley Crüe album where she covered The Animal In Me.
+She also was featured on the Nashville Outlaws: A Tribute to Mötley Crüe album where she covered "The Animal In Me".

-2015–present: Summer EP and Stages
+2015–2021: Summer EP, Stages, and Thrive

-Pope released the lead single, "I Am Invincible" from her upcoming second studio album.
+Pope released the lead single, "I Am Invincible" from her then-upcoming second studio album.
 During late 2015, Pope recorded a duet with Chris Young, titled "Think of You" for his 2015 album I'm Comin' Over.
 This single became Pope's first song to peak at number one on the US Country Airplay chart in May 2016.
 In March 2017, Pope traveled to London and performed several times as part of the C2C: Country to Country festival lineup, including an appearance on the main stage with Young.

-Pope's new EP, Summer, was released on June 3, 2016, and the title track was released as a single on June 6, 2016.
+Pope's EP, Summer, was released on June 3, 2016, and the title track was released as a single on June 6, 2016.

-On July 24, 2016, Pope sang the Star Spangled Banner, the United States national anthem, before the Brickyard 400 NASCAR race at the Indianapolis Motor Speedway.
+In 2016, Pope performed the "Star Spangled Banner", the United States national anthem, at two sporting events, first before the Brickyard 400 NASCAR race at the Indianapolis Motor Speedway on July 24, and second before the Houston Texans and Colts game on October 16.

-On October 16, 2016, Pope sang the Star Spangled Banner, the United States national anthem, before the Houston Texans and Colts game.